dragozzine/multimoon/src/README.md

 mm_relast: This file holds functions that determine the relative astrometry of the observed objects based on the observer relative positions given.

-    convert_ecl_rel_pos_to_geo_rel_ast: This function uses the relative poistions of the observer, the KBO, and the satellite, and determines the deltaLat and deltaLong of the satellite according to the observer.
+    convert_J2000_ecl_to_geo_pos_rel: This function uses the relative positions of the observer, the KBO, and the satellite, and determines the deltaLat and deltaLong of the satellite according to the observer.
         Inputs:
             ecl_rel_pos - np.array, The J2000 ecliptic relative position of the Observer in Cartesian coordinates obj_rel_pos - np.array, The J2000 ecliptic relative position of the KBO in Cartesian coordinates